 Section 8 of Form R uses data collected to complete Part II, Sections 5 through 7.
 For this reason, Section 8 should be completed last.
-Sections 8.1, 8.3, 8.5, 8.7, and 8.8 use data collected to complete sections 5 and 6 of Form R. The relationship between sections 5, 6, and 8.8 to sections 8.1, 8.3, 8.5, and 8.7 are provided below in equation form.
+Sections 8.1, 8.3, 8.5, 8.7, and 8.8 use data collected to complete Sections 5 and 6 of Form R. The relationship between Section s 5, 6, and 8.8 to Sections 8.1, 8.3, 8.5, and 8.7 are provided below in equation form.

 Section 8.1.
-Report releases pursuant to EPCRA section 329(8) including "any spilling, leaking, pumping, pouring, emitting, emptying, discharging, injecting, escaping, leaching, dumping, or disposing [on-site or off-site] into the environment (including the abandonment of barrels, containers, and other closed receptacles)."
-This includes on-site releases in section 5 and off-site releases in section 6 (releases plus transfers to disposal and transfers to POTWs of metals and metal compounds), but excludes quantities reported in sections 5 and 6 due to remedial actions, catastrophic events, or non-production related events (see the discussion on section 8.8.)
+Beginning in the 2003 reporting year, Section 8.1 was divided into four Subsections (8.1a, 8.1b, 8.1c and 8.1d).
+Please refer to the following equations that show the relationship between Sections 5, 6 and 8.1a through 8.1d.
+EPCRA section 329(8) defines release as "any spilling, leaking, pumping, pouring, emitting, emptying, discharging, injecting, escaping, leaching, dumping, or disposing [on-site or off-site] into the environment (including the abandonment of barrels, containers, and other closed receptacles)."
+In Section 8.1 facilities report disposal and other releases.
+This includes on-site disposal and other releases in Section 5 and off-site disposal and other releases in Section 6 (releases plus transfers to disposal and transfers to POTWs of metals and metal compounds), but excludes quantities reported in Section 5 and 6 due to remedial actions, catastrophic events, or non-production related events (see the discussion on Section 8.8).